Where Do People Tell Stories Online? Story Detection Across Online Communities: Designing a Story Codebook

-Our research team worked iteratively to code data, compare labels, and design a codebook containing story and event definitions that fit our context (diverse online communities) and research goal (measuring storytelling).
-Drawing from this prior work, we focus our story definition on agent-centered events with a recognizable narrator.
+Our interdisciplinary team worked iteratively to code data, compare labels, and design a codebook containing a story description that fit our context (diverse online communities) and research goal (measuring storytelling).
+Drawing from prior work, we focused our story identification guidelines on agent-centered events, leading to a two-step annotation process: first, the annotation of event spans, and second, the annotation of story spans.
+We provide our full codebook instructions in \ref{appendix-section-full-codebook}.

-Our task is two-fold: first, the annotation of event spans, and second, the annotation of story spans.
-Our strong emphasis on events while annotating story spans is novel (to our knowledge, no prior work has annotated both of these spans at once) and adds consistency to the annotation of a diverse set of texts.
-It also allows us to build on prior work on event span annotation by reconsidering this task within the context of the story annotation task, leading us to make context-based updates to previous event definitions.
+Our strong emphasis on events while annotating story spans is novel and adds consistency to the annotation of a diverse set of texts.
+It also allows us to build on prior work on event span annotation \citep{sims-etal-2019-literary} by reconsidering this task within the context of storytelling, leading us to a more flexible description of events than prior work.

+Importantly, our codebook should be considered not as presenting complete or final definitions of either stories or events but rather providing actionable advice that captures features useful for the consistent annotation of these phenomena.

-\paragraph{Story Definition} \textit{A story describes a sequence of events involving one or more people as told by an individual.} Notably, as long as a text meets these requirements, we annotate it as a story, regardless of whether it is as short as one sentence or as long as the entire post (see examples in Table \ref{table:annotation-examples}).
-A story can thus appear as a portion of a larger passage and is not limited to only those posts that are entirely focused on storytelling.
-Unlike some prior work, we do not include world-building or setting in our definition, as we found that such descriptions are rarely included in the Reddit data.
+\paragraph{Story annotation guidelines} During our story annotation process, we look for texts containing \textit{a sequence of events involving one or more people.} Notably, as long as a text meets these requirements, we annotate it as a story, regardless of whether it is as short as one sentence or as long as the entire post.
+Storytelling is thus not limited to only posts that are entirely focused on storytelling.
+Unlike some prior work, we do not include world-building or setting as features in our guidelines, as such descriptions are rare in our data, and we also do not include the presence of a narrator, as all Reddit posts and comments by default have their authors as narrators.
+When selecting story spans, we do not include the post title, introductory text about the subreddit, or explanations and discussions external to the story, but we do include non-event text that sets the stage, summarizes the story, or ends with a lesson learned.